Officers Fatally Shoot Armed Suspect at Springfield Town Center: Police

 Davis said all three officers involved were wearing body-worn cameras and he had reviewed the footage.
 He said the officers did exactly what they were supposed to do.

+Get updates on what's happening in the D.C. area to your inbox.
+Sign up for our News Headlines newsletter.

-The mall is still open and police said there is no apparent threat to the community.
-They are asking visitors to use the entrance and exits near Loisdale Road.
+The mall remained open, and police said there is no apparent threat to the community.
+They asked visitors to use the doors near Loisdale Road.

 Stay with News4 for updates to this developing story.